 A Guide to Wedding Officiant Cost, Fees and Donations

-Whether you're being married by a religious officiant, a legal representative or a non-denominational celebrant, your wedding officiant cost is an important expense to keep in mind when planning your special day.
+Whether you're being married by a religious officiant, a legal representative or a non-denominational celebrant, your wedding officiant cost is an important expense to keep in mind when considering the vendors you need for your special day.
 Since the wedding officiant is the person who makes your marriage actually official, they're kind of a big deal—but not all officiants are the same and their wedding officiant fee varies accordingly.
+But, how much is a wedding officiant?
+Don't worry!
 We at The Knot are sharing a rundown of how much a wedding officiant costs, along with the different factors that can impact the bottom line.

 In this article: